ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## **Basic structure**

-To interact with the library you'll have to mainly interact with two objects.
+To interact with the library you will have to mainly interact with two objects.
 The ``Synth`` object which is the actual sound synthesizer and the ``Filter`` object which contains a list of function that will allow you to modify the created sounds.

 In the rest of the document, unless specified otherwise, the following line of code is assumed to be at the start of the code.